 9- There are several sea sensitive areas (SSAs) along the coastal zones off the provinces including the mangrove forests, mud flats, reef fish, turtle areas, etc. that have to be protected and preserved.

-10- Hormuzgan province suffers from illegal activities such as smuggling, mostly because of unbalanced development.
+10- Hormuzgan province suffers from illegal activities such as smuggling, mostly because of an unbalanced development.

-The ICZM studies for Hormuzgan province aim at the goals of global ICZM including:
+The ICZM studies for the Hormuzgan province aim at the goals of global ICZM including:

 1- Providing integration in the decision-making process at the coastal zones and getting involved all the stake holders in a bid to harmonize the appropriate human activities at the coastal areas.